javalin/javalin-ssl/.github/README.md

 insecurePort = 80;                                                          // Port to use on the http (insecure) connector. disableHttp2 = false;                                                       // Disables HTTP/2 Support

-// PEM-Encoded file loading options loadPemFromPath("certPath", "keyPath");                                     // Loads the cert and keys from the given paths. loadPemFromPath("certPath", "keyPath", "keyPassword");                      // Loads the cert and keys from the given paths with the given key password. loadPemFromClasspath("certPath", "keyPath");                                // Loads the cert and keys from the given paths in the classpath. loadPemFromClasspath("certPath", "keyPath", "keyPassword");                 // Loads the cert and keys from the given paths in the classpath with the given key password. loadPemFromInputStream(certInputStream, keyInputStream);                    // Loads the cert and keys from the given input streams. loadPemFromInputStream(certInputStream, keyInputStream, "keyPassword");     // Loads the cert and keys from the given input streams with the given key password. loadPemFromString(certString, keyString);                                   // Loads the cert and keys from the given strings. loadPemFromString(certString, keyString, "keyPassword");                    // Loads the cert and keys from the given strings with the given key password.
+// PEM loading options (mutually exclusive) pemFromPath("/path/to/cert.pem", "/path/to/key.pem");                   // Loads the cert and keys from the given paths. pemFromPath("/path/to/cert.pem", "/path/to/key.pem", "keyPassword");    // Loads the cert and keys from the given paths with the given key password. pemFromClasspath("certName.pem", "keyName.pem");                        // Loads the cert and keys from the given paths in the classpath. pemFromClasspath("certName.pem", "keyName.pem", "keyPassword");         // Loads the cert and keys from the given paths in the classpath with the given key password. pemFromInputStream(certInputStream, keyInputStream);                    // Loads the cert and keys from the given input streams. pemFromInputStream(certInputStream, keyInputStream, "keyPassword");     // Loads the cert and keys from the given input streams with the given key password. pemFromString(certString, keyString);                                   // Loads the cert and keys from the given strings. pemFromString(certString, keyString, "keyPassword");                    // Loads the cert and keys from the given strings with the given key password.

+// Keystore loading options (mutually exclusive) keystoreFromPath("/path/to/keystore.jks", "keystorePassword");          // Loads the keystore from the given path keystoreFromClasspath("keyStoreName.p12", "keystorePassword");          // Loads the keystore from the given path in the classpath. keystoreFromInputStream(keystoreInputStream, "keystorePassword");       // Loads the keystore from the given input stream.

 ```

 ### Notes

-- For browser use the certificate should be a full chain, with the leaf certificate signed by a trusted root CA.
-- Currently, only the PEM-Encoded files are supported.
-- The PEM-Encoded Certificate loading options are mutually exclusive.
-- HTTP3 is not yet supported because of some issues with the Jetty implementation.
+- HTTP3 is not yet supported because of some issues with Jetty's implementation.
+- Client-side X.509 authentication is not supported.

 ## Contributing